jonasberlinma/ci-demo/README.md

   * Receives the result
   * Writes out the result

-You can run the client in your favorite way with three arguments:
+You can run the client in your favorite way with the following arguments:

+		-url <url> 				the url to hit
+		-data <file path> 			the path to get load test data -delay <number>				the number of milli seconds to delay each call -threads <number>			the number of threads to use to hit the url -showGraphis [none | error | all]	the level of output for image rendering

 ```
 java org.theberlins.citest.ImageRecognitionClientApplication http://192.168.99.101:32700 test.csv 2